Colton-Bassett/reactpokedex/README.md

 - maybe they have great use-cases in enterprise level solutions where projects get exponentially big, but for smaller projects like these it feels like a lot of boiler plate and a lot of wasted time

 - probably sticking with external css files and css modules.
 More performant + separation of converns.
 Probably just wishing I had tailwind tbh

+- MUI is still stuck on material 2, they're working on material 3.
+But material 3 came out literally 2 or 3 years ago.

+- REACT

+- no image component like next.js
+- no native ssr